flyteorg/flytekit/plugins/README.md

 3. The published packages have to be named `flytekitplugins-{package-name}`, where `{package-name}` is a unique identifier for the plugin.

 4. The setup.py file has to have the following template.
-You can use it as it by editing the TODO sections.
+You can use it as is by editing the TODO sections.

 ```python
 from setuptools import setup